siyabongakonile/PDFC2.0/README.md

 # PDFC
-This is a code base of my first software that in created using Python and PyPDF2
+This is a code base of my first software that in created using Python and PyMuPDF

 ## Running the program
-- You need to install PuPDF2 first use this command in the terminal/command prompt `pip install PyPDF2`.
+- You need to install PyMuPDF first use this command in the terminal/command prompt `pip install PyMuPDF`.
 - After installing the package you will be able to run the software.

 ## What ca you do with the software?